ammaramin17/ConsoleShooterGame/README.md

 Press 'escape' to exit

-To finish this game, your score must reach 200 (or the value you choose)
+To finish this game, your score must reach 200

+**You can change these values in the source code if you wish**

 **WARNING: If you quit the game improperly, your High Score will not be saved**